JoeV1026/JoeV1026/README.md

 For security reasons, all my school-related work is stored in private repositories.
 If you're interested in viewing my coursework, feel free to reach out, and I’d be happy to invite you.

+## 📂 Private Repositories

+For security reasons, all my school-related work is stored in **private repositories**.
+If you're interested in viewing my coursework, feel free to reach out, and I’d be happy to invite you.

-List of Classes:
+### 📚 List of Classes:

-Current:
+#### **Current:**
-  CS 2200 – Systems & Networks
+- CS 2200 – Systems & Networks
-  CS 3600 - Artifical Intelligence
+- CS 3600 – Artificial Intelligence
-  CS 3510 - Designing & Analyzing Algorithms
+- CS 3510 – Designing & Analyzing Algorithms

-Past:
+#### **Past:**
-  CS 2110 - Computer Architecture and Low/mid Level Programming
+- CS 2110 – Computer Architecture and Low/Mid-Level Programming
-  CS 1332 - Data Structures & Algorithms
+- CS 1332 – Data Structures & Algorithms
-  CS 1331 - Object Oriented Programming
+- CS 1331 – Object-Oriented Programming
-  CS 2340 - Project Based Objects and Design
+- CS 2340 – Project-Based Objects and Design
-  CS 2050 - Discrete Math
+- CS 2050 – Discrete Math
-  CS 3001 - Computing & Socitey
+- CS 3001 – Computing & Society

+---